SCAI-Lab/PedRefTrack/README.md

 # PedRefTrack

-**Detector-agnostic 3D pedestrian tracking for robotic perception.**
+**Lightweight online 3D pedestrian tracker for embedded robotic perception and social navigation.**

 PedRefTrack is an online 3D multi-object tracker designed for pedestrian tracking in robotic applications.
 Its tracking core is implemented in pure Python and operates directly on 3D bounding-box detections, without depending on a particular detector or ROS.